 - CAPE/GCE A’ level graduates can also pursue this qualification via the Pearson’s Higher National Diploma (HND) in Computing

-The next intake for this offering will be in August 2020.
-Registration is currently opens and the registration deadline is July 31st 2020.
-Download the Programme Brief for more details on fees and courses.
+The next intake for this offering will be in January 2021.
+Registration is currently open and the registration deadline is January 9th 2021.
+For more details on fees and courses Download the Programme Brief

-To confirm your eligibility forward soft copies of the following to CITE@sbcs.edu.tt
+Step 1 – Confirm your eligibility.
+Forward soft copies of the following to CITE@sbcs.edu.tt

 - Original certificate and transcript or official transcript and completion letter from the awarding educational institution